Electric Scooter Performance Guide – What Are Voltage, Wattage, Capacity, And How They Work Together

 Power outlet -> Charger -> Battery -> Motor

-Motor input voltage is rarely specified.
-It will be either the same or slightly lower than the battery output voltage.
+Motor input voltage is rarely specified, usually matching or slightly lower than the battery output voltage.

 Overvolting an electric scooter